Rye Youth Ask Us to Believe in Them

-Nancy Pasquale, co-founder of RyeACT and group advisor to the Youth Action Team, addressed a large crowd at The Rye Arts Center on May 8.
-She explained the Team’s goal: to get to a place where “it becomes the norm for our kids to make safe, healthy choices about alcohol and drug prevention.”
+Nancy Pasquale, the co-founder of RyeACT and group advisor to the Youth Action Team, addressed a large crowd at The Rye Arts Center on May 8.
+She explained the Team’s goal: to get to a place where it becomes the norm for our kids to make safe, healthy choices about alcohol and drug prevention and also must be aware of avoiding a charge for DUI in Florida.
 She noted that the group is yet another example of a larger movement across the country where youth have banded together to rally behind causes that are important and meaningful to them.

 The majority of the evening focused on the kids: singers, poets, athletes, and comedians used their respective passions to express their views on life in our community.
 In addition to live performances, different rooms throughout the Center exhibited a wide range of opinions about what motivates our kids, what they struggle with, what they value, and most importantly, what we as parents can do to best support their needs.